warning Coming soon – PHH Mortgage is changing its name! right arrow

 • PHH does not allow the use of a POA on a Texas Section 50(a)(6) Loan.

 A blanket authorization is required on all loans and must be signed by each borrower.
-This is a requirement of all originating Sellers and allows PHH and/or its successors or assigns to re-verify information contained in the file post funding.
-Sellers may use their own version of the form but must ensure the verbiage contains its successors and/or assigns language.
+This is a requirement of all originating Clients and allows PHH and/or its successors or assigns to re-verify information contained in the file post funding.
+Clients may use their own version of the form but must ensure the verbiage contains its successors and/or assigns language.

 At minimum, the title commitment/binder is required with the closed Loan File.
 It must be the most current version of an ALTA loan policy, ALTA Short Form or Iowa Title Guaranty Certificate (for Iowa properties only).